fermisurfaces/IFermi/paper.md

 ---
-title: 'IFermi: A python library for Fermi surface generation, analysis and visualisation'
+title: 'IFermi: A python library for Fermi surface generation and analysis'
 tags:
   - Python
   - electronic structure